mnarasimhan02/MachineLearning/Capstone/YelpReview/Readme.md

 Files

-The project contains the following files:
+### The project contains the following files:

-Yelp_Review_Sentiment_Analysis.ipynb: This is the Python Notebook containing all the code and analysis done for the project.
+	1. Yelp_Review_Sentiment_Analysis.ipynb:This is the Python Notebook containing all the code and analysis done for the project.

-Yelp_Review_Sentiment_Analysis_report.pdf: This contains the project report.
+	2. Yelp_Review_Sentiment_Analysis_report.pdf: This contains the project report.

-Capstone_nlp.pdf: This python notebook contains the project proposal.
+	3. Capstone_nlp.pdf: This python notebook contains the project proposal.

-csv files: These are the source files from kaggle.
+	4. csv files: These are the source files from kaggle.

-Requirements
+#### Requirements

 Software